ikawrakow/mnist/README.md

 All we need for a kNN model is a similarity (or distance) metric between pairs of images, and handling (sorting) of nearest neighbors.
 I'm using a very simple class for the latter, see https://github.com/ikawrakow/mnist/blob/2436864a03dcf5fffa77b022ec3915cddc0c3e34/knnHandler.h#L7 The similarity metric comes from my experience with dealing with medical images.
 It is a combination of the [Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) and a very simple binary feature vector: for every pixel $j$ of the image compare the grey value $A_j$ of the pixel to the grey value of the 4 neighboring pixels $A_{j,n}$, and set a bit when $A_j > A_{j, n}$.
 One than simply counts the number of bits that are set in both images being compared (a simple `popcount(a & b)` instruction per 8 pixels).
 All this is implemented in 38 LOC, see https://github.com/ikawrakow/mnist/blob/e1aa491b050a9bd8b9f7f12152bf73cfa5240a2d/mnist_knn_v1.cpp#L62

 `mnist_knn_v1` needs 0.15 ms per prediction on my Ryzen-7950X CPU.
 It arrives at an error rate of 2.6-2.7% (see graph below, which shows prediction error as a function of number of nearest neighbors used).
-This is is not quite as good as the convolutional network in the `ggml` example, which runs in 0.06 ms/prediction on my CPU and arrives at an error rate of about 2%.
+This is not quite as good as the convolutional network in the `ggml` example, which runs in 0.06 ms/prediction on my CPU and arrives at an error rate of about 2%.

 ![v1](https://github.com/user-attachments/assets/594ad6f8-1dc9-44ab-968b-37fa1c0c3145)

 ### V2

 How can we improve?
 Let's add some translations.
 Basically, take each training image and add shifted versions of it within `-smax...smax` (in x- and y-directions), where `smax` is a command line parameter to `mnist_knn_v2.cpp`.
 This indeed improves the prediction accuracy as can be seen in the following graph, which shows results for `smax = 1` (i.e., shifts of +/- 1 pixel).
 Prediction accuracy is now ~1.9%, so on par with the `ggml` `mnist` example.
-But this comes at the e4pxense of a much longer run time - 1.4 ms per prediction.
+But this comes at the expense of a much longer run time - 1.4 ms per prediction.

 ![v2](https://github.com/user-attachments/assets/1022b986-a015-4acc-bbbc-157f97157737)